MWschutte/scalar-jepsen/doc/blog.md

      :value [101 -26 145 80 134 -116 -44 -189],
      :index 21471}}
 ```
-This is to be expected since with this configurations Cassandra does not provide isolation.
-A read can happen when a counter batch is only half way in progress resulting to read of an inconsistent state.
-However the last read of the database reads as shown bellow:
+This is to be expected since with this configuration Cassandra does not provide isolation.
+This means, that a read can happen when a counter batch is only half way in progress, resulting in reading an inconsistent state.
+However, the last read of the database reads as shown bellow:

 ```
 2	:ok	:read	[-246 -236 -87 153 393 -74 -73 250]
 ```
 Here all the accounts sum to 80 total again.
 This gives a good example of Cassandras eventual consistency at play.
+(TODO: Is this an example of eventual consistency, or only example of atomicity and isolation?)

 ### Configuration 2: All Bank accounts on one partition.
-As expected all the reads observe conssitent state of the database.
-Jepsn outputs:
+As expected all the reads observe consistent state of the database.
+Jepsen outputs:
 ```
 Everything looks good! ヽ(‘ー`)ノ
 ```